metacpan/metacpan-cpan-extracted/distros/H/HTTP-CSPHeader/README.md

 Note that if a directive allows `'unsafe-inline'` then a nonce may cancel out that value.

+## nonce\_seed\_size

+This is the size of the random seed data for the ["nonce"](#nonce).
+It can be an integer between 16 and 256.

 ## nonce

 This is the random nonce that is added to directives in ["nonces\_for"](#nonces_for).

 The nonce is a hex string based on a random 32-bit number, which is generated from [Math::Random::ISAAC](https://metacpan.org/pod/Math%3A%3ARandom%3A%3AISAAC).
-The RNG is seeded by `/dev/urandom`.
+The RNG is seeded by [Crypt::URandom](https://metacpan.org/pod/Crypt%3A%3AURandom).

-If you do not have `/dev/urandom` or you want to change how it is generated, you can override the `_build_nonce` method in a subclass.
+If you want to change how it is generated, you can override the `_build_nonce` method in a subclass.

 Note that you should never make an assumption about the format of the nonce, as the source may change in future versions.